fpryor33/ConleyDynamics.jl/docs/src/index.md

 ## Installation

-To use ConleyDynamics please install Julia 1.10 or higher.
+To use `ConleyDynamics.jl` please install Julia 1.10 or higher.
 See
 <https://julialang.org/downloads/> for instructions on
 how to obtain Julia for your system.